Faster and Simpler Online Computation of String Net Frequency: Algorithm

 \subsection{Dealing with Type (i) node}

 Here we show that the number of nodes of Type (i) is at most one per iteration.

-\begin{lemma} Let $u$ be the parent of the leaf representing $S$ in $\STree(S)$.
+\begin{lemma} Let $v$ be the lowest ancestor of $S$ such that the Weiner link $\W{a}{v}$ with the new character $a$ is defined, and $u$ be the parent of the leaf representing $S$ in $\STree(S)$.
 If $u \neq v$, then $u$ is a node of Type (i) and we have $(a,b) \in \Phi_{aS}(u) \setminus \Phi_{S}(u)$, where $b$ is the first character of the edge label from $u$ to $S$ (see also Figure~\ref{fig:Weiner}).
 In addition, $u$ is the only possible node of Type (i). \end{lemma}

 \begin{proof} It follows from the definition of Type (i) nodes that for any Type (i) nodes, the first character $\alpha$ in the pair $(\alpha, \beta)$ has to be the new character $a$ that is prepended to $S$.
 If $(a, \beta) \in \Phi_{aS}(u)$ for the parent $u$ of the leaf $S$, then this character $\beta$ must be unique by Lemma~\ref{lem:unique_pair}.
 Further by Lemma~\ref{lem:NF_iff}, this $\beta$ is the first character $b$ of the edge label from $u$ to $S$ (see also the right diagram of Figure~\ref{fig:Weiner}).
 Now consider the case that $u \neq v$, where $v$ is the lowest ancestor of $S$ that has a (soft or hard) Weiner link labeled $a$ in $\STree(S)$ before the update.
 Since $u \neq v$, $u$ obtains a new soft Weiner link $\W{a}{u}$ labeled $a$ toward the leaf $aS$ in $\STree(aS)$ after the update (see the right diagram of Figure~\ref{fig:Weiner}).
 Then the conditions of Lemma~\ref{lem:NF_iff} are satisfied for the node $u$ and the character pair $(a,b)$ in $\STree(aS)$.
 Therefore, $(a,b) \in \Phi_{aS}(u)$ holds in this case.
 This can also be observed by the corresponding new substructure in form of Figure~\ref{fig:NF_iff} that appears in $\STree(aS)$.
 Clearly $(a,b) \notin \Phi_S(u)$ because $\occ_{S}(aub) = 0$.
 Hence $u$ is of Type (i) when the aforementioned conditions are satisfied.